esophageal

 Adenocarcinoma of the esophagus

-Background: Adenocarcinoma of the esophagus is a type of cancer that forms in the glandular cells of the esophagus, the tube that carries food from the mouth to the stomach.
-It typically develops in a part of the esophagus called the gastroesophageal junction (GEJ) near the stomach.
-This type of cancer is often associated with …
+Adenocarcinoma of the esophagus is a type of cancer that develops from glandular cells within the esophagus, the tube that carries food from your mouth to your stomach.
+This type of cancer typically develops in the lower part of the esophagus, near the stomach, in an area known as the gastroesophageal junction (GEJ).
+Adenocarcinoma of …

 Read More »